-I know from looking at our website statistics that contact centre KPi’s are one of the most common searches.
+I know from looking at our website statistics that Call Centre KPi’s are one of the most common searches.
 I also know that on most occasions when we review a Contact Centre, we are asked to provide some recommendations about future KPI’s.

 KPI’s are a major consideration for organisations and Contact Centres in particular.
 In this two-part blog we look at how we should use KPI’s, what should they be and provide examples of KPI’s that could be used.